 Youth Today is an independent, national media outlet, with 24/7/365 online access for professional youth workers, administrators of youth-serving agencies and researchers and public policy staff who work on youth issues.

-Youth Today is published by the nonprofit Center for Sustainable Journalism at Kennesaw State University, located just outside of Atlanta.
+Youth Today is published by the nonprofit Center for Sustainable Journalism at Kennesaw State University, located just outside of Atlanta, GA.
 The Center also publishes the Juvenile Justice Information Exchange (JJIE.org), an online publication reporting on juvenile justice and related issues around the U.S. Together, the publications are a powerhouse in the youth service arena.

 With a national reach, Youth Today covers the business of starting, operating and evaluating programs in areas such as juvenile justice, foster care, mentoring, substance abuse, sexual behavior, after-school, youth employment and overall youth development.